iamkartikbhardwaj/iamkartikbhardwaj/README.md

 - 👋 Hi, I’m @iamkartikbhardwaj
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on anything related to software development

 <!---